secretSauceLab/clove/README.md

 ### Case status workflow

 Cases move through a defined set of states.
-Not all transitions are legal — the API will tell you if you try something inadvisable.
+Not all transitions are legal; the API will tell you if you try something inadvisable.
 ```
 NEW → IN_REVIEW → NEEDS_INFO → IN_REVIEW (loop until ready)
               ↓